storybuilder-org/StoryCAD/README.md

 asynchronous IO.

 [Scrivener][6] is a commercial writing application widely used by novelists, screenwriters, playwrights, and short fiction writers.
-StoryCAD contains a feature that inserts StoryCAD reports into a Scrivener project using their Scrivener 3 File Formatting Specification API.

-[Syncfusion WinUI Controls][7] is a commercial toolkit of controls for WinUI 3 projects.
-StoryCAD uses their ComboBox control extensively.
-Syncfusion graciously provides an [Open Source Project License][17].
-We are grateful for their support.

 ## Getting Started

 StoryCAD is a duck with its feet in two ponds: the user community of writers and the community of developers.

 ### For writers

 If you are (or want to be) a fiction writer, welcome!
 StoryCAD is for you.
 An introduction to StoryCAD for users is the [User Documentation][9].

-Our [YouTube videos][28] can help you learn more about StoryCAD.
+Our [YouTube videos][28] will help you learn more about StoryCAD.

 You're welcome to try the software for yourself (it's free.)